cloudmesh/cloudmesh-manual/docs/_sources/installation/install-macos.rst.txt

 * https://www.python.org/downloads/

 to download the version you require.
-Wer recommend to use 3.8.2.
+Wer recommend to use 3.8.2 or newer.
 Cloudmesh can also installed in anaconda, but you will have to use pip to install it in it.
 Please see the instructions fro anaconda.